 Difference Between Revenue vs Turnover

-Revenue is the income which the company generates by conducting its business activities of selling goods and services to its customers for a price.
+Revenue is the company’s income by selling goods and services to its customers for a price.
 Turnover describes how many times the company burns using its assets.
-The word turnover, as well as revenue, is many times used in each other’s place, and many times they even mean the same.
+The words turnover and revenue are often used in each other’s place, and often they even mean the same.
 In a general scenario, a company earns revenue through sales.
-However, an organization can even generate revenue without having turnover.
-At the same time, it might have turnover which will not yield any revenue like in the case of inventory turnover, employee turnover, etc. In this article, we are going to learn in detail about revenue vs turnover.
+However, an organization can even generate revenue without having a turnover.
+At the same time, it might have turnover, which will not yield any revenue, like in the case of inventory turnover, employee turnover, etc. In this article, we will learn in detail about revenue vs turnover.

 Revenue vs Turnover (Infographics)